 During the first two weeks the Resident will have a chance to experience all the "Community Work and Service Program" offers before selecting the area where he or she will first concentrate.
 Usually, the therapist who conducted the exploratory visit will be asked to continue as the resident's therapist.

-During the first three weeks, the resident will participate in a "New Comer's Group".
-He or she will also be assigned a Resident Mentor, who along with the resident's Lodge or Hall Advisor will help to assure that the initial days at CooperRiis are comfortable, enjoyable and experienced with minimal anxiety.
+During the first three weeks, the resident will participate in a "Newcomer's Group".
+He or she will also be assigned a Resident Mentor, who along with the Residential Team will help to assure that the initial days at CooperRiis are comfortable, enjoyable and experienced with minimal anxiety.